Skip to main content

 Fire & Smoke Restoration Certification in Georgia

 Get certified in Fire & Smoke Restoration online in Georgia through NISCR's self-paced program with a same-day certificate.
 From house fires worsened by dry winter conditions to wildfire smoke drifting from south Georgia's pine country, fire-restoration techs tackle soot, char, and lingering smoke odor across the state.
-This keyword-rich credential shows you understand fire-loss cleanup, surface restoration, and smoke-residue remediation.
+This credential shows you understand fire-loss cleanup, surface restoration, and smoke-residue remediation.

 100% online & self-paced — your certificate the same day, anywhere in Georgia.